 The history of one of Galicia’s finest though often unheralded varietals, Godello, is forever linked to the winery Valdesil in the mountainous sub-zone of Valdeorras.
-The current proprietors, the Prada family, whose ancestor was named Jose Ramon Gayoso, planted the first small parcels or “Pezas” to his beloved Godello in 1885.
+The current proprietors', the Prada family, ancestor was named Jose Ramon Gayoso.
+He planted the first small parcels or “Pezas” to his beloved Godello in 1885.
 This first planting was called Pezas Pedrouzos, and in the ensuing years, Gayoso continued to plant pezas in and around the village of Portela all on slate based, hillside soils.
 As the generations passed, however, he and other family members sold many of these plots leaving the family with only the original Pedrouzos parcel.

 In 2001, the current generation of the family began a process of buying back the small pezas that were originally planted by Jose Ramon Gayoso and as of today they have regained them all.
 This of course includes the estate of Pedrouzos which contains the oldest Godello vineyard in Galicia.
 It is also the source of all the massale selection cuttings used for the winery's new plantings.